Xonman/KlipperOffsetProbe/README.md

 probe_y: 150
 # Z offset of the Z limit switch, which will be added to the calculated offset
 z_offset: 0
+# Additional offset added to each determined tool offset to account for micro switch pre-travel
+# e.g. when using a removable hardware probe that utilises a micro switch to trigger
+switch_offset: 0
 # The speed (in mm/sec) to move tools down onto the probe
 speed: 5
 # The speed (in mm/sec) to retract between probes